kiniry/Mobius/src/escjava/trunk/ESCTools/original-specs/README.txt

-These specs are close to the original specs shipeed with Esc/Java.
+These specs are close to the original specs shipped with Esc/Java.
 They are modified where necessary to be consistent with current syntax and typechecking of Esc/Java2.
 These are used as a stable set of specs to use when running many of the original tests that are part of the Esc/Java2